Squad Busters: Development and release

 The video game was announced on January 31, 2023, and then had a limited release in beta version on February 6 of the same year only for Canada and then ended on February 16.
 Subsequently, in May 2023 another limited beta (Android only) was announced which lasted from May 22 until May 29 available only in Canada, Mexico and Spain.

 Almost a year after the last beta, on April 1, 2024, "many exciting new features" were announced for the future of the game.
-Subsequently, on April 8 of the same year it was announced that the game will be available in soft launch from April 23 in Canada, Mexico, Spain, Norway, Finland, Denmark and Singapore.
+Subsequently, on April 8 of the same year it was announced that the game would be available in soft launch from April 23 in Canada, Mexico, Spain, Norway, Finland, Denmark and Singapore.

-On April 25, 2024, it was revealed that the video game will be released globally on May 29 of the same year.
+On April 25, 2024, it was revealed that the video game would be released globally on May 29 of the same year.

 In the video game there are 42 characters from Supercell products and Collaborations, 14 from Clash Royale/Clash of Clans, 16 from Brawl Stars, 3 from Hay Day and Hay Day Pop, 4 from Boom Beach, 2 from Transformers and 3 from Sonic the Hedgehog.

 Discontinuation

 On October 30, 2025, it was announced that active development of the game would be discontinued.
-The final content update will come out in December 2025.
-On the same day it was announced the active development of the game in Mainland China would be discontinued.
-The service will end on April 11th 2026 at 11:00 (24-hour time) CTA.
+The final content update came out in December 2025 with the game shutting down entirely in mid-to-late 2026.

+On the same day it was announced the active development of the game in Mainland China would also be discontinued with the service ending on April 21, 2026 at 11:00 CTA.